ali-shishani/Atlassian.Demo/README.md

 ## Project Structure

 This solution is created according to DDD design pattern.
-It contains a Service Layer that is exposed by 2 types of apps, a .NetCore 8 WebApi, and a Console app.
+It contains a Service Layer that is referenced by 2 types of apps, a .NetCore 8 WebApi, and a Console app.
 The Service layer depends on the other layers of configurations, Models, and Data.

+The solution contains a test project targetting the Service Layer.
+The unit testing is implemented using MSTest.

 ## Technology/Tools
 - .Net Core 8
 - Entity Framework Core with MySql Connector
 - Docker - MySql Instance
+- MSTest

 ## Screenshots
 The WebApi App

 <img width="825" alt="image" src="https://github.com/user-attachments/assets/80f44286-8c36-46d3-8e93-0d7ea851870b" />

 The Console App